lewiseman/commands/commands.md

 ## git checkout existing-branch
 switch to an existing branch

+## git diff feature
+see the difference between files you want to merge

 ## git config --global user.name "[name]"
 Sets the name you want attached to your commit transactions